Educator Tools

 The vertical axis represents some comparative criteria such as:

-Place the events or a number corresponding to each event on the graph depending on their assessment of the degree to which the event, quote, feeling, decision, etc., meet the vertical axis criteria.
+Place the events or a number corresponding to each event on the graph depending on the degree to which the event, quote, feeling, or decision meets the vertical axis criteria.

 In this unit, the vertical axis represents a continuum towards the achievement of human rights.
 The horizontal axis can represent key dates relevant to the cases studied.

-After the graphs have been constructed, discussed and defended, you can write position papers on critical questions such as:
+After the graphs have been constructed, discussed, and debated, you can write position papers on critical questions such as:

-- Has the struggle for human rights been a steady smooth one?
+• Has the struggle for human rights been a consistent one?

-- What is the trend in the past century / millennium / recorded history in the recognition of human rights?
+• What is the trend in the past century or in the past decade in the recognition of human rights?

-- How do you account for the trends you have determined in the struggle for universal human rights?
+• How do you account for these trends in the struggle for universal human rights?

 Extensions and Resources